redhat-openstack/website/source/community/get-involved.html.md

 *   Help improve our knowledge base by turning the best answers to forum questions into a page in our [troubleshooting section](troubleshooting)
 *   Blog about how you're using RDO.
 If you blog frequently about RDO and OpenStack, consider [requesting that your blog be added](https://wiki.openstack.org/wiki/AddingYourBlog) to the upstream [Planet OpenStack](http://planet.openstack.org/).
-*   Here's some tips on [adding new content](Adding_new_content)
+*   Here are some tips on [adding new content](Adding_new_content)

-### Contribute to OpenStack
+### Contribute to OpenStack and Packstack

 If you see something which you'd like to improve in RDO, there is a good chance that the best place to make that happen is in [the OpenStack project](http://www.openstack.org).

 The Puppet modules used in packstack are on [Github](https://github.com/packstack) and packstack itself is on [Stackforge](https://github.com/stackforge/packstack).
-There's great information about contributing to Packstack in the [Packstack wiki page](https://wiki.openstack.org/wiki/Packstack).
+There's great information about contributing to Packstack in the [Packstack wiki page in OpenStack's wiki](https://wiki.openstack.org/wiki/Packstack).

 Feel free to contribute any packaging and integration patches via [our contributor mailing list](//www.redhat.com/mailman/listinfo/rdo-list), [fork us on GitHub](//github.com/redhat-openstack), or propose improvements to OpenStack on [the upstream Launchpad page](//launchpad.net/openstack).